abudaan/qambi/developments.md

 #####5. recording

 This includes both MIDI and audio recording.
 When recording audio a waveform image of the recording will be generated.
-Optionally a mp3 or ogg version of the recording can be generated, see next point.
+Optionally a mp3 or ogg version of the recording can be generated, see next category.

 #####6. import and export